A Man of Action (Dad's Army): Synopsis

-A parachute mine has ripped up 100 yards of railway track and the gas and water supplies have been cut, the telephone wires are down and Pike has got his head stuck through the bars of a gate.
+A parachute mine has ripped up 100 yards of railway track and the gas and water supplies have been cut, the telephone wires are down, and Pike has got his head stuck through the bars of a gate.
 Mainwaring declares martial law.

 Plot

 Jones and Pike are out on patrol and whilst recreating a childhood prank, Pike gets his head stuck in the park gates.
 Mainwaring is in the church hall, conducting an interview and photo session with Mr Cheeseman, a member of the local press who is temporarily joining the platoon to report on its activities.
-Alerted by Jones, Mainwaring and the others come to rescue Pike – unable to free him, they lift the gates off their hinges and carry them back to the church hall with Pike still trapped within them.
-Once there, Mainwaring tells Cheeseman to keep it secret to avoid public embarrassment.
+Alerted by Jones, Mainwaring and the others come to rescue Pike.
+Unable to free him, they lift the gates off their hinges and carry them back to the church hall with Pike still trapped within them.
+Once there, they secure the gates to the ceiling with rope.
+Mainwaring also refuses to tell Cheeseman about it to avoid public embarrassment.

-After securing Pike's gate to the ceiling with rope, they discover an emergency meeting in the office by the town elders (namely the Vicar, Warden Hodges, Inspector Baker and Fire Officer Dale) and learn that Walmington-on-Sea is in the grip of a crisis.
+Suddenly they hear loud voices coming from the office, where Mainwaring and Wilson discover an emergency meeting by the town elders (namely the Vicar, Warden Hodges, Inspector Baker and Fire Officer Dale) and learn that Walmington-on-Sea is in the grip of a crisis.
 The railway line has been heavily bombed, leaving the water, telephone and other vital services damaged.
 The town is, in effect, totally cut off.
 The town clerk arrives, panicking, and he and the rest of the committee start bickering about what to do.
-Realizing that they are not providing effective leadership, Mainwaring orders his men to fix bayonets and steps in, effectively performing a coup d'etat and putting the town under martial law.
-Hodges implores Inspector Baker to arrest him, but Mainwaring points out that they are up against 16 fully armed men.
+Realising that they are not providing effective leadership, Mainwaring orders his men to fix bayonets and steps in, effectively performing a coup d'etat and putting the town under martial law.
+Hodges implores Inspector Baker to arrest him, but Mainwaring points out that they are up against sixteen fully armed men.